dlavelle7/snippets/bash/student_records/README.md

 Results for module marks are contained in folders for each block (1-4).

-Results take the form:
+Results are contained in files named `<modulecode>.txt` and take the following
+form:

 ```
     <StudentID><Mark>
 ```

-and are contained in files named `<modulecode>.txt`.

 There is also a file named `Students.txt` containing the following on each line: